hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/InstallingStabilizer.md

 mkdir ~/tests
 ```

 - Copy the file `STABILIZER_HOME/conf/stabilizer.properties` to your working directory and edit this file.
-If your Hazelcast cluster is on Amazon EC2, you only need to set your EC2 identity and credential, using the parameters shown below and included in the `stabilizer.properties` file:
+For example, if your Hazelcast cluster is on Amazon EC2, you only need to set your EC2 identity and credential, using the parameters shown below and included in the `stabilizer.properties` file:

 ```
 CLOUD_IDENTITY=~/ec2.identity